webalorn/TitaLatexBot/README.md

-latex - Convert LaTeX math code to image text - Convert LaTeX code to image code - Convert code on pastebin to an image
+latex - Convert LaTeX math code to image text - Convert LaTeX code to image code - Convert code on pastebin to an image paste - Upload code on pastebin, return link and image -->
--->